lc-silverio/lc-silverio/README.md

 - 🔭 Bachelors in Computer Science and Engineering since 2021
 - 🌱 I’m currently learning .Net and Angular
-- 🤔 I’m looking for help with Getting better at coding and add new skills to my tool belt
+- 🤔 I’m looking for help with getting better at coding and add new skills to my tool belt
 - 💬 Ask me about anything tech related
-- 📫 How to reach me: 30002248@students.ual.pt
+- 📫 How to reach me:
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Love science, tech, gaming and diy